Squeezed Attention: Accelerating Long Context Length LLM Inference: Algorithm

 \subsection{Hierarchical Centroid Lookup}

-The centroid lookup approach outlined in Sections \ref{sec:method-cluster} and \ref{sec:method-online} allows for quickly determining which keys are likely to be important in the attention computation, and then only computing attention with these keys.
+The centroid lookup approach outlined in Sections \ref{sec:method-cluster} and \ref{sec:method-online} quickly identifies important keys for the attention computation and only computes attention for these keys.
 As long as we use fine-grained centroids, we can have sufficient resolution to identify which keys will be important and we can retain accuracy.
-However, it is desirable to keep a smaller number of centroids, since a larger number of centroids leads to an increased cost for centroid lookup.
+However, it is desirable to have fewer centroids since a larger number of centroids leads to an increased cost for centroid lookup.

 In order to attain the accuracy improvements of fine-grained centroid lookup while retaining the efficiency benefits of using coarse-grained centroids, we leverage a \textit{hierarchical} centroid lookup process.
-Figure \ref{fig:offline-clustering} demonstrates our (two-level) hierarchical approach during offline preprocessing of the fixed context keys.
+Figure \ref{fig:offline-clustering} demonstrates the offline preprocessing step with our (two-level) hierarchical approach.
 Initially, using the same approach as in Section~\ref{sec:method-cluster}, we cluster the keys into a larger number of centroids, referred to as Level 2 centroids.
-Then, we perform an additional K-means clustering on these Level 2 centroids to produce a smaller number of coarse-grained centroids, referred to as Level 1 centroids.
+We then perform K-means clustering on these Level 2 centroids to produce a smaller number of coarse-grained centroids, referred to as Level 1 centroids.

 During inference, we perform a hierarchical centroid lookup as outlined in Figure \ref{fig:online-lookup}.
 We first compare incoming queries with the coarse-grained Level 1 centroids to quickly prune out unnecessary keys.
 This initial lookup narrows down the search, allowing us to focus on comparing the queries with the fine-grained Level 2 centroids that are likely to be high-scoring.
 Specifically, we first compare the input query token $q$ with each of the coarse-grained key centroids $C^{(1)}_i$ to assess which key tokens are likely to have high attention scores: